loukiakri/bbo/MODEL_CARD.md

 ## Model details and Strategy

 The model evolved throughout the duration of the project.
-Early rounds used simple single kernel Scikit learn implementation of Bayesian optimisation with the UCB acquisition function.
-In later rounds, more focus was spent on improving model fit and design space search by advancing to the BOtorch library and introducing:
+Early rounds used simple single kernel Sci-kit learn implementation of Bayesian optimisation with the UCB acquisition function.
+In later rounds, more focus was spent on improving model fit and design space search by advancing to the BoTorch library and introducing:

 * Hyperparameter marginalisation
 * Proper probabilistic priors as well as sparse dataset specific priors for high dimensional functions such as SAAS
-* Multiple acquisition functions such as UCB, EI and Thompson sampling including advanced acquisition functions within BOtorch using Markov Chain Monte Carlo sampling.
+* Multiple acquisition functions such as UCB, EI, PI and Thompson sampling that are differentiable and can be gradient-based optimised.
+* Cross-validation (Loop-one-out and k-fold) techniques and emtrics for assessing model over/under confidence
 * Candidate selection tables summarising key metrics and performance across acquisition functions
-* More sophisticated visualisation techniques such as dimension parallel plots and contour slices
+* More sophisticated visualisation techniques such as dimension parallel plots, 2D contour slices of posterior mean, standard deviation and acquisition score as well as PCA space projections.
+* User defined trust region and exclusion zones for additional control of exploration/exploitation and local refinement

 A neural network model was created half way through the project to provide independent candidate suggestions.
-However the Gaussian Process model remained the main method used for query submissions.
+However, the Gaussian Process model remained the main method used for query submissions.

 ---